KseniaShkaruta/DiamondHands/analyses/readme.md

 # Overview
-The analysis directory contains the python scripts and jupyter notebooks which we've used for the data wrangling and analysis activities described in our report.
+The analysis directory contains the python scripts and Jupyter notebooks which we've used for the data wrangling and analysis activities described in our report.
 The approximate "order" of the activities were:

 # Data
 Data is available in S3